All Episodes

 And people know it.

-And the Republican Party, in many people's view, is the only, maybe the last best hope, to reverse this illness that this country is suffering, and maybe save it from being terminal.
+And the Republican Party, in many people's view, is the only, maybe the last best hope to reverse this illness that this country is suffering and maybe save it from being terminal.

 I mean, it could be big for a lot of the obvious reasons.

-I mean, the pop culture's even talking about here, listen and and look, folks, just setting this up.
+I mean, the pop culture's even talking about it.

-Remember now we can't do everything in the opening monologue.
+Remember now, we can't do everything in the opening monologue.

-We can't do it takes three hours for the whole show.
+We can't do, it takes three hours for the whole show.

-I know I'm wondering if Jeb Bush is going to apologize to Trump.
+I'm wondering if Jeb Bush is going to apologize to Trump.

-I'm wondering if we're gonna see this.
+I'm wondering if we're going to see this.

-The Clintons have leaked that Bill called Trump.
+The Clintons have leaked, that Bill called Trump.

 But do we also think that Bill might have called Jeb?

-I mean, Bill's close to the Bushes.
+I mean, Bill's close to the bushes.

 Bill could be calling all these people and telling them to go for it, to urge them.